rabbitmq/chef-cookbook/README.md

 ## Supported Chef Versions

-This cookbook targets Chef 13.0 and later.
+This cookbook targets Chef 14.0 and later.

 ## Supported RabbitMQ Versions

-`5.x` release series targets RabbitMQ `3.8.x` releases.
+`5.x` release series targets [RabbitMQ `3.8.x` releases](https://www.rabbitmq.com/versions.html).
-It can also provision `3.7.x` series (which are [out of general support](https://www.rabbitmq.com/versions.html)),

-For any series used, a [supported Erlang version](http://www.rabbitmq.com/which-erlang.html) must be installed.
+For any series used, a [supported Erlang version](http://www.rabbitmq.com/which-erlang.html) must be provisioned.

 ## Supported Distributions

 The cookbook targets and is tested against

- * Ubuntu 16.04 through 20.04
+ * Ubuntu 18.04 through 20.04
- * Debian 9 and 10
+ * Debian 10 (Buster) and 11 (Bullseye)
  * RHEL 7 and 8
  * CentOS 7 and 8
- * Fedora 30 or later
+ * Fedora 32 or later
  * Amazon Linux 2
  * Scientific Linux 7